Mooosik/minerino/README.md

 ## Getting Started
 This mod is client-side only and should be compatible with most modpacks.
 It currently does not feature an interface, all the basic setup is done via commands.

+To avoid leaking sensitive data, I recommend you to do the first login in a singleplayer world.

 (Optional: I highly recommend decreasing Chat Text Size as well as increasing Line Spacing in your Chat Settings (Minecraft > Settings > Chat Settings) for better readability)